asus-linux-drivers/asus-numberpad-driver/README.md

 ## Features

 - Multiple pre-created [NumberPad layouts](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver#layouts) with possibility [create custom one or improve existing](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver#keyboard-layout) (keys, sizes, paddings..)
-- Customization through 2-way sync [configuration file](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver#configuration-file) (when is run `sudo ./install` again changes done in config file are not ovewritten)
+- Customization through 2-way sync [configuration file](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver#configuration-file) (when is run `sudo ./install` again changes done in config file are not ovewritten and when config file does not exist is created new one automatically and filled with default values)
 - Automatic NumberPad model detection via [list of used NumberPad layouts for laptops](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver/blob/master/laptop_numpad_layouts)
 - Activation/deactivation of NumberPad via holding top right icon or every spot with key `KEY_NUMLOCK` (activation time by default 1s)
 - Fast activation/deactivation of NumberPad via slide gesture beginning on top right icon (by default is required end slide after at least 30% of touchpad width and height)